Kids QUAD Regulations

 – Article 1.2 COMMITMENT FEES (including race numbers)

-You fill in your registration form according to the information you have at hand at the time, respecting all mandatory fields.
-Once you have paid your entry fee, you will be able to open your “registration” account and complete or modify certain information at any time until August 1, 2025 (except in cases of force majeure).
+You fill in your registration form according to the information you have on hand at the time, respecting all mandatory fields.
+Once you have paid for your entry, you can open your “registration” account and complete or modify certain information at any time until August 1, 2026 (except in cases of force majeure).
 Entries are limited to 57 crews.
 You can choose your race number from 1 to 57.
 For the first 10 numbers, the race number allocated corresponds to the place achieved the previous year, as far as possible.
 Your race number will be confirmed by the organizers, who will make the final decision.

 Bank details